-The UNI-DS v8 development board is equipped with the standard 2x5-pin connector [2] with the 0.05" [1.27mm] pitch, allowing an external programmer/debugger to be connected.
-The connector supports a wiring pinout compatible with several interfaces, JTAG, SWD, Microchip ICSP.
+The Fusion for STM32 v8 development board is equipped with the standard 2x5pin JTAG/SWD connector [2] with the 0.05" [1.27mm] pitch, allowing an external programmer/debugger to be connected.
 If an external programmer/debugger is connected, the onboard CODEGRIP module should be disabled to avoid data corruption.
-A DIP switch labeled as SW1, located next to the 2x5 connector, allows the user to select a programmer/debugger that will be used for the MCU programming:
+A DIP switch labeled as SW2, located next to the 2x5 JTAG/SWD connector, allows the user to select a programmer/debugger that will be used for the MCU programming: